Coronavirus: Deep Cleaning Tips for Holiday Rentals

 Fridge and freezer

-Run all your dishes and utensils and through the dishwasher – not just the ones that the guest used as it’s likely they will have touched many of them
+Run all your crockery, pots, pans, glasses, cutlery, and utensils through the dishwasher or wash in hot soapy water – not just the ones that the guest used as it’s likely they will have touched many of them

 Every surface in the bathroom should be disinfected

 Showers and bath

 Toiletries – shampoo, conditioner, body wash, and soap dispensers

 Cleaning supplies & equipment

 Dustpan, brush and brooms